Are analysts optimistic about Lantheus Holdings Inc.'s (NASDAQ:LNTH) stock? - The Dwinnex

 Ratios:

-Our analysis of LNTH’s different ratios will help us gain a deeper understanding of the company.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 12.18 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 19.22.
+For a better understanding of LNTH, let’s look at its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 13.63 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 21.51.
 For the most recent quarter (mrq), Quick Ratio is recorded 2.60 and its Current Ratio is at 2.70.
 In the meantime, Its Debt-to-Equity ratio is 1.25 whereas as Long-Term Debt/Eq ratio is at 1.25.

 Upgrades & Downgrades